Anran0716/musa-611-final/README.md

 * Yebei Yao, yyebei@design.upenn.edu

 ## Introduction
+Rocky mountain national park is one more visited national park in the United States.
+With majestic peaks in every direction, wildlife and some most incredible outdoor adventures, it is no wonder more than three million people visit the park each year.
+Since there are so many spots to visit as well as activities to do there, it is necessary to develop a travel application to help visitors better plan their trips.
+This travel map can be displayed through computer or phone based on users.
+It consists of two parts:
+- story map: this part includes the basic transportation situation around Rocky mountain and a brief introduction of some famous landmarks.
+- tourism application: in this part you can filter out your favourite activities in any zip code you want to dig in.
 ## Data Sources
 All datasets we used are from [Rocky Mountain National Park Open Data](https://romo-nps.opendata.arcgis.com/)